Last updated on April 23rd, 2018.

 We got home on Monday after a long weekend of skiing and I was too lazy to cook or do any errands, so I did what all

 lazy smart people do: made dinner in a slow cooker!
 I made this amazing Slow Cooker Cassoulet recipe that I created in partnership with Randall Beans.
 This is seriously the most delicious and gourmet stew you can make.
 It even sounds all fancy – ”cah-soo-lay.”
 Ooh la la.

 A Cassoulet is a French stew with white beans and smoked meats, and it is traditionally cooked on the stove top for hours to let all the flavors blend to perfection… but ain’t nobody got time for that!
 At least not on days that we come back from a weekend getaway!
 And that’s where the slow cooker part comes in.
 This recipe takes about 10-15 minutes of prep work and then the slow cooker does the rest.
 And let me tell you, this comes out delicious.
 The smoked sausages infuse the whole dish with an amazing smoky flavor with lots of depth, and you get a really yummy, hearty stew with minimal work.
 That’s my kind of recipe.

 Randall Beans recently launched their organic line of beans.
 The organic line contains great northern, pinto, black, black-eyed peas, navy, garbanzo and dark red kidney beans – so basically all the beans you could ever want in this world!
 Read about the organic beans on their website, and look for them in store or order directly online.
-(Please note, this post is not at all sponsored by Randall Beans, I just wanted to share the exciting news with you!)

 Check out more yummy recipes I’ve created for Randall Beans: